-The policy implications of these findings indicate the importance of strengthening risk-based testing strategies, especially in urban areas with high mobility, such as Tegal City.
-Local governments are advised to expand the reach of specimen testing, tighten weekly data-based level assessments, and consider booster vaccination coverage as part of a combined intervention.
+The policy implications of these findings point to the importance of strengthening risk-based testing strategies, expanding the range of specimen examinations, and tightening data-driven periodic pandemic-level assessments.
+In addition, although vaccination coverage has not shown a direct effect on Rt, consideration should be given to integrating vaccination programs, including booster doses, as part of a combined intervention.

-For further research, it is necessary to conduct longitudinal studies in various epidemiological regions to evaluate the effectiveness of combined public health interventions on effective reproductive rates, especially in the face of new COVID-19 variants that continue to evolve.
+For future research, conducting longitudinal studies in various regions with different epidemiological characteristics is recommended.
+This aims to evaluate the effectiveness of integrated public health interventions in reducing transmission rates, especially in the face of the potential emergence of new variants of COVID-19.